RuberDuck9/ryft-32/README.md

 ## Instructions

 - NOP [00000] : no instruction
-- IMM [00001] : store the value typed out across arguments 1 and 2 at the register address specified in argument 3
+- IMM [00001] : store the value typed out across arguments 1 and 2 to the register address specified in argument 3
 - CPY [00010] : copy the value from the register address specified in argument 1 to the register address specified in argument 2, argument 3's value is ignored for this
 - ADD [00011] : add the value held at the register address specified in argument 1 and the value held at the register address specified in argument 2, and store it at the register address specified in argument 3
 - AD1 [00100] : add the value specified in argument 1 and the value held at the register address specified in argument 2, and store it at the register address specified in argument 3